Judith Jamison: The Jamison Project

 In addition to performing, Jamison wanted to explore working with a group of dancers.
 She began teaching master classes at Jacob's Pillow in 1981 and soon began choreographing works.
 She later formed The Jamison Project with dancers who strongly desired to work and learn.
 The Project premiered on November 15, 1988, at the Joyce Theater in New York City, performing works such as Divining, Time Out, and Tease.
 Jamison later invited guest choreographers, including Garth Fagan, to set work for the company.

 Return to Alvin Ailey Dance Theater as artistic associate and artistic director

 In 1988, Jamison returned to Alvin Ailey Dance Theater as an artistic associate.
 Upon Ailey's death, on December 1, 1989, she assumed the role of artistic director and dedicated the next 21 years of her life to the company's success.
 Alvin Ailey Dance Theater continued to thrive as Jamison continued to rehearse and restage classics from the company's repertory, as well as to commission distinguished choreographers to create new works for the dancers.
 Jamison also continued choreographing and creating dances such as Forgotten Time, Hymn, Love Stories, and Among Us for the company.
 In July 2011, Jamison transitioned into the role of artistic director emerita and appointed Robert Battle to the position of artistic director designate.
+Current Alvin Ailey Dance Theater artistic director Alicia Graf Mack credits Jamison as a strong mentor.